SeekingFor/jfniki/readme.txt

 cab9533f4cb8: BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter? [suggestion from sethcg]

 Added features:
+????????????: IDEA: FMS and FreeTalk "Wizard" tools.
+To AUTOMATICALLY EXTRACT PRIVATE KEYS FROM YOUR LOCAL fproxy/FMS instance.
+              [Implemented for FMS.
+See the bottom of the Configuration page.
+Punted on Freetalk.
+No one uses it.]
 647e2975d84a: IDEA: Add code / .css to colorize links to missing pages. [requested by user]
 df2184da22ae: IDEA: Save / Load page for local copies
                [Requested by user.Code is already written but needs to be cleaned up + UI]